Port Vale F.C.: Club identity

 Around November 1920, club chairman Frank Huntbach came up with the nickname of "the Valiants".
 The following year the club adopted their familiar white and black strip after having experimented with numerous colours, including plain red, gold and black stripes, claret and blue, and even during 1898–1902 playing in the red and white stripes now used by rivals Stoke City for over a century.
 However, the kit soon changed to plain red shirts with white shorts in 1923, a style which lasted until 1934, when the white shirt, black shorts and socks kit was re-adopted.
 Between 1958 and 1963, the club adopted various gold and black designs before once again returning to the black-and-white theme.

 The initial club crest was modelled on the coat of arms of the Borough of Burslem.
 From 1952 to 1956 the club used a Staffordshire knot with the letters "PVFC" inside it.
-Four years later a more complex badge emerged, again based on the Burslem coat of arms but this time also featuring the scythe of the Tunstall arms, the fretted cross of Audley, and two Josiah Wedgwood pots.
+Four years later a more complex badge emerged, again based on the Burslem coat of arms but this time also featuring the scythe from the Sneyd of Keele Hall coat of arms, the fretted cross of Audley, and two Josiah Wedgwood pots.
 The crest was removed in 1964, and replaced by a 'P.V.F.C.' monogramme, which in turn was abandoned in 1978.
 For the next four years the club switched to a design of a knight on a horse with the text "Port Vale" at the top.
 From 1982 the club introduced a design based on that of a schoolchild who won a competition, which featured a bottle oven and the Stafford knot, associated with the city of Stoke-on-Trent's pottery industry and the history of the local area.
 The current crest was introduced in February 2013, which was a modern rehash of the crest the club introduced in 1956; it included local historical references: the Portland Vases representing Josiah Wedgwood, the Scythe coming from the house crest of the Sneyd family and the silver cross appearing from the house crest of the Audley family, as well as the Stafford knot above the crest.

 A table of kit suppliers and shirt sponsors appear below: